 We break it down into three parts.

-First, there’s your Core Values.
+First, there are your Core Values.
 Core Values are the behaviors that define your culture.
 Core Values are clear statements of how you expect every person in your organization to act, regardless of their role.
 Core Values provide a moral compass for your people.
 They can help your people to decide on the right course of action, regardless of the challenge they face.

 Then, there’s your Core Purpose.
 Your Core Purpose gives meaning to the work that you do.
 It’s not “what” you do.
 It’s not “how” you do it, either.
 Your Core Purpose is “why” you do what you do.
 It speaks to your organization’s passion.